praveenpuglia/praveenpuglia.github.io/_posts/2015-02-12-make-wamp-work-on-windows-10-technical-preview.markdown

 - skype
 - localhost
 ---
+### Edit For Windows 10 Clean Install
+If you have done clean installation of Windows 10, you may not have the **Word Wide Web Publishing Service**.
+In that case, simple WAMP/XAMPP installation should work fine.

+If it doesn't, try installing [Visual C++ Redistributable](http://www.microsoft.com/en-us/download/details.aspx?id=30679) and then re-install WAMP/XAMPP.

+---

 Shortly after the Windows 10 Technical Preview was made available, I was excited to try it out.
 And so I did.
 Everything was pretty cool until I tried starting WAMP, just to find out that it never starts( stuck at the yellow state in the notification area ).
 Whenever a new version of Windows comes up there is something or the other wrong with WAMP.

 Skype wasn't the problem this time because I didn't have it installed.
 I also removed the modern Skype that comes installed with the Technical Preview.
 Neither it was [the IPV6 issue](https://praveenpuglia.wordpress.com/2012/11/20/setting-up-wamp-server-in-windows-8/) which stopped it from working on Windows 8.